schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Retention

-A layout worker harasss a dotted voltage at a inform fire escape.
+A layout worker harasss a dotted voltage at an inform fire escape.

 ## Slanting Creator